A Fantasy Series Book Review

 Have I gushed enough?
 Oh but I am not done.
 I have not touched on the ending.
 Brent Weeks surpassed himself with a spectacular ending that while bittersweet, still leaves you feeling really good about how things turned out.
 He also ends things with another of his well-written hooks.
 I do not think we have seen the last of this world or its characters.
 I for one am very happy about this, I hope he does return to this story one day, and I know I will be one of the first in line at the bookstore if he does.

 I kind of worry when I gush over a series.
-I am afraid I will lose creditability with anybody who reads it and does not think as highly of it as I do.
+I am afraid I will lose credibility with anybody who reads it and does not think as highly of it as I do.
 After all, we are all different and some people may be offended by the violence, sex, and profanity, while others may find the weakness in the world building to be a major factor.
 However, I love character driven stories with plenty of emotional tension, lots of action and loads of surprises.
 Yep, that would be this series to a tee!
 Highly recommended and definitely going on my reread shelf.

-Shelfari Rating 4+/5 Librarything Rating 4.3/5 Amazon Rating 5 out of 5 stars (7 Customer Reviews) What Should I Read Next? | Kindle: Beyond the Shadows Ebook: Ereadable Buy Book: B&N - Powells Amazon: US |
+Librarything Rating 4.3/5 Amazon Rating 4.2 out of 5 stars (152 Customer Reviews) What Should I Read Next? | Kindle: Beyond the Shadows (The Night Angel Trilogy)

 Post a Comment